Culture of Kathmandu: Cuisine

 The cultural diversity of Nepal has facilitated the growth of a number of cuisines based on the ethnic groups and the geographical features of the nation.
 Popularly served though is Dal bhat, which is a dish of lentils and rice, generally served with vegetable curries and forms a staple part of the diet.
 Given that Kathmandu only had one restaurant in 1955, a large number of restaurants in Kathmandu have since grown up catering in Nepalese cuisine, Tibetan cuisine and Indian cuisine in particular and many others to accommodate both for Nepalese people and for tourists from all around the world.
 The growth of tourism in Kathmandu has led to culinary creativity and the development of hybrid foods to accommodate for tourists such as American chop suey, which is a sweet and sour sauce with crispy noodles, with a fried egg commonly added on top and other westernized adaptions of traditional cuisine.

 Kathmandu is particularly famous for "Mo: mo:".
-Mo: mo: or म:म: is a type of dumpling that origined from Tibet.
+Mo: mo: or म:म: is a type of dumpling that originated from Tibet.
 Many street vendors sell mo: mo:.
 It is one of the most popular fast foods in Kathmandu.

 The national drink of Nepal is tea, widely served in Kathmandu, but is served extremely weak by western standards.
 Chiya, however, is richer and contains tea leaves boiled with milk, sugar and spices and the drink lassis, made of curds and sugar is also served in cafes and restaurants.
 Nepalese beer is available in such venues and in markets, including the national Gorkha beer brand.
 The popular Himalayan drinks of Chhaang and Tongba, typically made from fermented millet or barley and also sold, as are the harder spirit drinks of arak, made from fermented potatoes and rice. and rakshi, a modern type of Newari wine.
 Shops and bars in Kathmandu do, however, widely sell western and Indian beers, although shops are forbidden to sell alcohol on the first two days and last two days of the Newari month.

 Fresh vegetables and fruit are widely sold in Kathmandu, particularly around the Durbar.
 The assortment of produce is diverse, and some sellers may specialise in the sale of different forms of specific vegetables, such as beans, for instance.
 Western convenience foods are sold in abundance in most of the shops, including Carlsberg beer, Coca-Cola and various potato snacks and candy.